Are you trying to decide what to serve with pizza?

 Well, right here is a classic.

-Presenting our very own recipe for the perfect Caesar salad: it’s salty, it’s savory, it’s crisp – what it isn’t is exceptionally refined, but then that’s the point given it was conceived as prohibition-era drinking food.
+Presenting our very own recipe for the perfect Caesar salad: it’s briny, savory, and crisp–what it isn’t is exceptionally refined, but then that’s the point, given it was conceived as prohibition-era drinking food.

 10. White Queso Dip

-Whether you’re looking for a hangover recipe to serve with pizza or something you can have with it for dinner, this White Queso Dip will always deliver!
+Whether you’re looking for a hangover recipe to serve with pizza or something you can have for dinner, this White Queso Dip will always deliver!

 When it comes to cooking, it doesn’t take much to make a carrot sing; 10 minutes in an air-fryer with some olive oil, minced garlic, and dried thyme will do.

-Golden, tantalizingly crisp, and blessedly salty; eat them hot and straight from the pan or exercise a little patience and magic up some aioli to dollop on top.
+Golden, tantalizingly crisp, and blessedly salty; eat them hot and straight from the pan, or exercise patience and magic up some aioli to dollop on top.

 There comes the point during summer’s glut of beans when we’ve got them coming out of our ears.